 The Original 10 is the mattress that most people think of when they bring up Nolah, however, they also offer a two sided flippable mattress called Nolah Signature 12.
 The Signature 12 mattress costs more, but it’s supposed to since it’s Nolah’s premium option.
 It has an organic cotton cover and two different firmness levels for you to try out.
 Here’s a look at the bed.

 We say “frequently” because both brands offer different discounts during different sales.
-When I’m writing this post, Leesa was offering 15% off and Nolah, $125 off.
-That makes a queen size Leesa closer to $850, while Nolah will be closer to $900.
+When I’m writing this post, Leesa was offering 15% off and Nolah, $135 off.
+That would drop the queen size Nolah to around $900 and the queen size Leesa to around $950.